 Undergraduate study in physiology considers growth and development, vascular control, respiratory function, kidney function, endocrinology, neuroscience, as well as sensory and motor function.
 You'll learn how the body works and how to study it.
 You can study physiology in the following undergraduate degrees:

-Please note that while physiology is offered as a major in the above science programs, it's delivered by the School of Medical Sciences in the Faculty of Medicine and Health.
+Please note that while physiology is offered as a major in the above science programs, it's delivered by the School of Biomedical Sciences in the Faculty of Medicine and Health.

 Gain research experience and enhance your career prospects with an honours degree.
 These programs are designed to connect your undergraduate study with supervised independent research.
 An honours degree also provides a pathway into further study, such as a Masters by Research or PhD.
 You can take honours as a standalone degree or as part of an embedded honours program.